 Performance impact and recommendations

 Enabling splitPk and splitFactor increases the load on the source database.
-To mitigate this load, we recommend that you:
+To reduce the load on the source, we recommend:

-Reduce the concurrency, or set the concurrency for the whole-database batch task to 1.
+Reduce the concurrency, or set the concurrency of the database-level batch synchronization task to 1.

 splitPk) is indexed to improve read efficiency.